liberland/laws/drafting/consolidated/border_law.md

    c) A Third-Class Immigration Officer may not waive any visa or entry requirements.

-# Book 2: Immigration and Visas
+# Chapter 3: Immigration and Visas

-## Chapter 1: Visa for Non-Citizens
+## Title 1: Visa for Non-Citizens

 ### Article 36: Visa
 1) A visa shall be a document that confers to the visa holder the privilege of crossing the border of Liberland and staying on its soil for a certain time and with certain limitations when compared to a citizenship status.